idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ```

 ### Now run this again for P. reticulata
-### If you finish both species, try adjusting the window size for P. picta in step 2, and see how this changes the results.
+### If you finish both species, try adjusting the window size in step 2, and see how this changes the results.
 Try smaller windows, e.g. 1,000 or larger, e.g. 50,000

 ## 02. SNP based analyses